SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 Getting It Issued

-Contact your university's registrar office and ask specifically for an "ISCED classification letter" or "field of study classification per UNESCO ISCED standards."
+Contact your university's registrar office and ask for a letter identifying the field or area of study for your degree program.
 Some universities issue these routinely.
-Others have never heard of it and will need to be walked through what is required.
+Others have never produced one and will need you to explain that it must identify the academic discipline and knowledge area of your program.
 Larger universities with international student offices tend to handle this faster.

 The Apostille Timing Trap